bbarker/dotpenrose/README.md

   };
 ```

 ```
 nix develop
 cargo build --release
 ```
 Then follow the configuration section below.

 To run, `startx` from a shell where you have run `nix develop`.

+### nix-build

+The nix-build work is a work-in-progress; currently it still
+needs to have the local repo for things like `.xinitrc`, scripts,
+and wallpapers.
+It can be tested by running `nix profile install`
+and setting `WHICH_PENROSE` to `ON_PATH`.

 ### Non-NixOS